 When you are looking at fertility options, two of the most common methods are intrauterine insemination and in-vitro fertilisation.
 These two are often the most confused with one another, but the difference between the two is quite large.

 Difference Between IUI and IVF

 In IUI, the sperm is put into the woman’s uterus during the time of her ovulation so that fertilisation can occur during this time.
 This is timed along with a woman’s period cycle or medications she is using to enhance ovulation.
-In IVF, the process goes through a number of sittings: first, fertility medications are used to activate the ovaries, an outpatient egg retrieval process is done under a gentle anaesthetic, then the embryos are grown in the lab following which they are injected into the uterus via an embryo transfer process.
-In this way, IUI is less physically taxing than an IVF.
+In IVF, the process goes through a number of sittings.
+First, fertility medications are used to activate the ovaries, an outpatient egg retrieval process is done under a gentle anaesthetic, and the embryos are grown in the lab, following which they are injected into the uterus via an embryo transfer process.
+In this way, IUI is less physically taxing than IVF.

 The pros of IUI are: